pyrf/pyrf/docs/examples.rst

-This example connects to a device with IP specified on the command line, and makes use of sweep_device.py to perform a single sweep entry monitoring and plot FFT results in a GUI window using pyqtgraph_.
+This example connects to a device with IP specified on the command line, and makes use of sweep_device.py to perform a single sweep entry monitoring and plot FFT results in a GUI window using 'pyqtgraph_.

 .. _pyqtgraph: http://pyqtgraph.org/